 “Employ your time in improving yourself by other men’s writings so that you shall come easily by what others have labored hard for.” – Winston Churchill

-I encourage you to take this pause from “normalcy” to read.
 I am a voracious reader.
-I always have been and I always will be.
-I am an active reader, meaning I like to evaluate, dissect and take something of value away from everything I read.
+I always have been, and I always will be.
+I am an active reader, meaning I like to evaluate, dissect, and take something of value away from everything I read.
 I think that is why biographies and personal development books have long been my genres of choice.
 They provide a wealth of life-changing, motivational material that is timeless and that you can refer to over and over again.

 1. The Power of Positive Thinking by Norman Vincent Peale (1952)